lightchain/Land-Registery-And-Deeding/README.md

 #6.
 Decide on test area

 It could be a small street or a few houses with land bordering each other, perhaps 4-5 pieces of land owned by different persons.
 The strategy is that people with bordering land sign off on a common map with their public keys, so that it’s verifiable that the community agreed on the boundaries, not just individual owners.

+#7.
+Setup Survey Markers

+Leave the survey markers with the community (around 30 of them, assuming there are 4-5 plots of lands to survey, and further assuming they’re not all perfectly rectangular), and spend the time it takes to agree on where the markers are set-up, defining the boundaries between the lands.

+Survey markers should be of durable materials to keep as landmarks over time. https://www.youtube.com/watch?v=fIetDYnj9Z0

+Survey markers might carry a unique ID (number, sticker, RF-ID).

+Survey grade GPS equipment is expected to become increasingly cheap and accurate over the next few years ahead.
+The need for durable markers in the ground will therefore be of lesser importance in the future.
+This implies that the application of survey markers should rather be optional than mandatory.